South Lebanon conflict (1985–2000): 2000 Israeli withdrawal and collapse of South Lebanon Army

 In July 1999, Ehud Barak became Israel's Prime Minister, promising Israel would unilaterally withdraw to the international border by July 2000.
 Prior to his actions, many believed that Israel would only withdraw from South Lebanon upon reaching an agreement with Syria.

-In January 2000, Hezbollah assassinated the commander of the South Lebanon Army's Western Brigade, Colonel Aql Hashem, at his home in the security zone.
+On 30 January 2000, Hezbollah assassinated the commander of the South Lebanon Army's Western Brigade, Colonel Aql Hashem, at his home in the security zone.
 Hashem had been responsible for day-to-day operations of the SLA and was a leading candidate to succeed General Antoine Lahad.
 After this assassination there were doubts about the leadership of the South Lebanon Army (SLA).
 The pursuit and assassination of Hashim was documented step by step and the footage was broadcast on Hezbollah TV channel al-Manar.
 The operation and the way it was presented in media dealt a devastating blow to the morale in the SLA.

+On 4 February 2000, Israel attempted to kill prominent Hezbollah member Ibrahim Aqil.
+Israeli AH-64 Apache helicopters fired AGM-114 Hellfire missiles at Aqil's car in the village of Barish, where he was serving as Hezbollah's commander of the South Lebanon sector (or the western sector in South Lebanon).
+The first missile struck the rear of the car and threw him out.
+He escaped and hid behind a building.
+The second missile destroyed the car.
+After being spotted hiding, another missile was fired at him and hit the wall.
+Aqil was lightly injured and managed to escape the incident.
+Five civilians, including an infant, were also injured.